American Counseling Association: Divisions, regions and branches

 The ACA also has multi-state regional bodies, and branches for various US states and territories.
 There is also a "Europe" branch.

 Publications

-ACA publishes books, journals and other educational materials on counseling topics.
+ACA publishes books, journals and other educational materials on counseling topics including Journal of Counseling & Development.

 The organization's flagship magazine, Counseling Today, is published once a month and sent to all ACA members via U.S. mail.

 2017 conference

 In 2016, ACA moved its 2017 San Francisco Conference & Expo from Nashville, Tennessee to San Francisco, California after Tennessee's legislature passed a bill, HB 1840/SB 1556, targeting members of the LGBTQ community and others.
 The bill allowed counselors in Tennessee to turn clients away based on "strongly held principles".
 The ACA stated that the legislation "denies services to those most in need, targets the counseling profession, and violates the ACA's code of ethics".